last modified: Wednesday, 30-Nov-2016 22:17:26 CET

 Quartz crystals occur in a great number of different shapes.
 Most rockhounds are familiar with their look and immediately recognize quartz crystals, so despite the great number of varieties and growth forms, all quartz crystals share some characteristics.

 This chapter briefly introduces quartz crystal morphology and the basic terms used to describe crystals.
-If you want to know more about quartz crystals you should continue with the chapters listed under "Next Chapters" which are also accessible via the menu to the left.
+If you want to know more about quartz crystals you should continue with the chapters listed under "Next Chapters" which are also accessible via the menu to the right.

 m: six faces belonging to the central six-sided prism with a typical horizontal striation